-A series of texts sewn from ribbons and installed directly on the wall.
-The messages are meant to encourage mental habits that can increase happiness.
+Sewn from ribbons and installed directly on the wall, these messages encourage mental habits that can increase happiness.

-Unoccupied, the human brain defaults to chaos and negativity.1 The messages here, rather than promote mindless positive thinking, attempt to compensate for this negativity bias.
-According to positive psychologists Lyubomirsky, Sheldon, Schkade, and Seligman, a theoretical formula of happiness comprises hereditary and environmental factors, as well as voluntary action.2 In other words, individuals can take steps to increase happiness.
+Unoccupied, the human brain defaults to chaos and negativity.1 The messages here attempt to compensate for this negativity bias.
+Indeed, individuals can take steps to increase happiness.
+(According to positive psychologists Lyubomirsky, Sheldon, Schkade, and Seligman, a theoretical formula of happiness includes voluntary action.2.)
 These texts are reminders of such actions.

 1. Jonathan Haidt.
 The Happiness Hypothesis.
 New York: Basic Books 28